Robust Likelihood Ratio Tests for Incomplete Economic Models: Robust Tests for Incomplete Models

 (ii) A minimax test $\phi_n$: $S^n \rightarrow [0,1]$ can be constructed as

-where $\Lambda_i\in dQ_{1,i}/dQ_{0_i}$ for all $i$, and $C_n$ and $\gamma_n$ are chosen so that $E_{Q_0^n}[\phi_n(s^n)]=\alpha$. \end{theorem} The LFP consists of the product measures.\footnote{This result does not follow from Corollary 4.2 of HS, who assumed that a sample is independently distributed (p.
+where $\Lambda_i\in dQ_{1,i}/dQ_{0,i}$ for all $i$, and $C_n$ and $\gamma_n$ are chosen so that $E_{Q_0^n}[\phi_n(s^n)]=\alpha$. \end{theorem} The LFP consists of product measures.\footnote{This result does not follow from Corollary 4.2 of HS, who assumed that a sample is independently distributed (p.
 258).} Heuristically, this means that either for controlling size or maximizing power, the least favorable distribution in $\mathcal P^n_{\theta_0}$ (or $\mathcal P^n_{\theta_1}$) is a law that multiplies up the least favorable distributions in the individual experiments.

 When the $u_i$'s are i.i.d., this characterization has a particularly useful implication for the implementation.
 To construct a minimax test, it suffices to find the LFP $(Q_0,Q_1)\in\mathcal P_{\theta_0}\times\mathcal P_{\theta_1}$ in a \emph{single} experiment $(S,U,\Theta, G,m)$.
 One may then obtain the LR statistic by taking the product of their ratios across experiments.
 We state this result as a corollary.

 \begin{corollary} Suppose $(u_1,\dots,u_n)$ are identically and independently distributed.
 Then, a minimax test $\phi_n$: $S^n \rightarrow [0,1]$ can be constructed as

 where $\Lambda_i\in dQ_{1}/dQ_{0}$, $(Q_0,Q_1)\in\mathcal P_{\theta_0}\times \mathcal P_{\theta_1}$ is the LFP in $(S,U,\Theta, G,m)$, and $C_n$ and $\gamma_n$ are chosen so that $E_{Q_0^n}[\phi_n(s^n)]=\alpha$. \end{corollary}